-rate sensitivity, the hedging portfolio must contain significant exposure to Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.
+The interest rate sensitivity of the guaranteed benefits is linked to yields of Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.
+This means that, in order to reflect this interest rate sensitivity, the hedging portfolio must contain significant exposure to Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.

-At year-end 2019, the market value of Danish government bonds totalled DKK 257 bn, while German government bonds totalled DKK 191 bn.
+At year-end 2020, the market value of Danish government bonds totalled DKK 273 bn, while German government bonds totalled DKK 206 bn.
 Therefore, ATP has considerable exposure to the Danish government and the German government.
 Regarding interest rate swaps, ATP trades with several different financial counterparties, and thus, ATP does not have significant exposure against individual counterparties.
 See chapter D.3 for more information about ATP's counterparty risks.